Metaswitch/memento/docs/memento_overview.md

 <start-time>2002-05-30T09:30:10</start-time>
 ```

-Apart from INVITEa and BYEs, any other mid-call messages are simply forwarded according to their route header (for a request) or via headers (for a response).
+Apart from INVITEs and BYEs, any other mid-call messages are simply forwarded according to their route header (for a request) or via headers (for a response).
 If Memento receives an initial request other than an INVITE, it simply forwards the request back to Sprout and does not record-route itself.

 HTTP Interface
 --------------